llm-jp/clip-eval/README.md

 We would like to acknowledge the following codebases that served as the foundation for our work:
 - [japanese-clip](https://github.com/rinnakk/japanese-clip)
 - [CLIP_benchmark](https://github.com/LAION-AI/CLIP_benchmark)

+We would also like to express our gratitude to the dataset and model developers.